-Many of the inefficiencies in the economic systems developed by humans stem from misunderstandings and misinterpretations – communication errors, and to a lesser degree, intentionally misleading messages.
-The more humans exchange digital artefacts rather than physical goods, the higher the potential for significant economic impact of poor communication.
+Many of the inefficiencies in the economic systems developed by humans stem from misunderstandings and misinterpretations – communication errors, and from intentionally misleading messages.
+The more humans exchange digital artefacts rather than physical goods, the higher the potential for significant impact of poor communication.

 By definition, exchange of physical goods occurs in terms of discrete units, and similarly the exchange of digital information can be modularised in terms of discrete units.
 The optimal size for these units is a granularity that is aligned with the units of work that make sense for producers and consumers of digital information: software applications, songs, movies, financial transactions, travel bookings, tax returns, etc. A commonly used term for the units or modules of exchange of digital information is artefact.